psanse/BitGraph/src/graph/readme.md

 ug.add_edge(0,2);
 ug.add_edge(1,2);
 ```
 For massive graphs, the specialised type `sparse_graph` should be used.
-In the following example, a graph of 1M verties and 3 edges is declared.
+In the following example, a graph with 1M vertices and 3 edges is declared.

 ``` plaintext
 sparse_ugraph sg(1000000);